denismaggior8/enigma-codebook-generator/README.md

 This repo contains a Single Page Application (literally, a single index.html file) used to randomly generate a codebook for an entire month.

-Other than within this repo, the page is publicly availe here https://denismaggior8.github.io/enigma-codebook-generator.
+Other than within this repo, the page is publicly available here https://denismaggior8.github.io/enigma-codebook-generator.

 By opening that URL in a browser, you get something similar to: